yasinkuyu/binance-trader/README.md

     Secret key for account access
     api_secret = ''

+## Requirements

+    sudo easy_install -U requests
+    or
+    sudo pip install requests

 ## Usage

     python trader.py

-    behind...
+    Behind...

-    Input your crypto currency symbol.
-Ex: WTCBTC
+    Enter your Cryptocurrency symbol.
+Ex: IOTABTC
-    All binance symbols are supported.
+    (All binance symbols are supported.)

 ## DISCLAIMER

     I am not responsible for anything done with this bot.
 You use it at your own risk.
 There are no warranties or guarantees expressed or implied.
 You assume all responsibility and liability.

 ## License

     Code released under the MIT License.

 ## Contributing
     Fork this Repo